-Come on down to Will Rogers Memorial Center!
-Park for FREE at the UNT Health Science Center located at Camp Bowie Blvd. and Montgomery Street and take a short walk to the Amon Carter Museum.
-There you can cheer your runner as they start their race!
+Come on down to Will Rogers Memorial Center Park for FREE at the UNT Health Science Center located at Camp Bowie Blvd. and Montgomery Street and take a short walk to the Amon Carter Museum.
+There you can cheer your runner as they start or finish their race!

 Then, head south on Montgomery to I-30.
 Go east on I-30 to I-35, exit north.
 Take I-35 north and exit NE 28th street.
 Going west (left) on NE 28th, turn left (south) on Main and then left on Stockyards Blvd to park at Billy Bob’s.
 Scoot yer boots on over to Main and join the Marines and the Boy Scouts in whoopin’ it up for the runners just past the 10K mark.